 Instead of this Try this Cigarettes and other tobacco products Harmful tobacco products, like cigarettes, chewing tobacco, cigars, and e-cigarettes We work to reduce the use and misuse of drugs and alcohol.
-Our work reduces the use and misuse of harmful substances, like tobacco, alcohol, cannabis, and other drugs.
+We reduce the use and misuse of harmful substances, like tobacco, alcohol, cannabis, and other drugs.